Julio C. Teehankee: Early life and education

-Julio's uncle, Claudio Teehankee, was the 16th Chief Justice of the Supreme Court of the Philippines.
-Julio's maternal grandfather, Pedro G. Cabral founded the Laboratorio de P. Cabral in 1923.
-His aunt Myrna O. Cabral became the Mother Superior of the Holy Spirit Adoration Order (also known as the Pink Sisters) in the Philippines.
-Myrna took the name Sister Mary Hermenegildes, and later became the order's Mother Prioress and served as spiritual adviser to former president Corazon C. Aquino and Pope John Paul II.
+Julio's uncle, Claudio Teehankee, served as the 16th Chief Justice of the Supreme Court of the Philippines.
+His maternal grandfather, Pedro G. Cabral, founded the Laboratorio de P. Cabral in 1923.
+Julio's aunt, Myrna O. Cabral, became the Mother Superior of the Holy Spirit Adoration Order (also known as the Pink Sisters) in the Philippines.
+Myrna took the name Sister Mary Hermenegildes and later became the order's Mother Prioress, serving as a spiritual adviser to former president Corazon C. Aquino and Pope John Paul II.

+Julio Teehankee completed his elementary education at the Ateneo de Manila University from 1972 to 1980.
+He attended high school at La Salle Greenhills from 1980 to 1984.
+He obtained his bachelor's degree majoring in Political Science (1988) and his doctorate degree in Development Studies (with distinction in 2001) from De La Salle University.
+He earned his master's degree in Political Science (1994) from the University of the Philippines Diliman.
+From 2007 to 2008, he completed his postdoctoral studies at the Graduate Schools of Law and Politics at the University of Tokyo under a Japan Foundation fellowship.

 Visiting fellowships

 Julio Teehankee was a visiting fellow at the Center for Southeast Asian Studies, Kyoto University, Japan in 2020.
 Previously, he was a visiting fellow at the Philippines Project of the School of Regulation and Global Governance, College of Asia and the Pacific, Australian National University in 2019; at the Southeast Asia Research Centre, City University of Hong Kong in 2018; at the Osaka School of International Public Policy, Osaka University in 2015; at the Japan Institute for International Affairs in 2002; a Sumitomo Foundation research grantee at the Waseda Institute of Asia Pacific Studies, Waseda University in 2000; a Fulbright American Studies fellow at Southern Illinois University at Carbondale in 2000; and, a Japan Foundation faculty development grantee at Ibaraki University, Japan from July 1995 to July 1996.